This content may contain affiliate links. When you buy through these links, we may earn an affiliate commission at no extra cost to you. Learn more.

 Attack on Titan by Hajime Isayama

-With the manga being complete and the final season wrapping up, it’s a bittersweet feeling, but there’s a lot to celebrate as well, especially given how much the series has grown and flourished over the years to become the colossal titan it is now.
+With the manga and anime complete, it’s a bittersweet moment—yet there’s much to celebrate given how much the series has grown and evolved into a cultural phenomenon.

-There are currently four different ways you can collect Attack on Titan!
+Currently, there are four different ways to collect Attack on Titan in English.

 Claymore by Norihiro Yagi